-39. The Council is proposing to allocate land for a strategic employment site at Apleyhead junction located on the A1 and A57.
-This will be the focus for a significant amount of new employment over the Plan period, up to 2037 and beyond.
+- 39. The Council is proposing to allocate land for a strategic employment site at Apleyhead junction located on the A1 and A57.
+This will be the focus for a significant amount of new employment over the Plan period, up to 2038 and beyond.
 There is also a significant amount of land with planning consent for employment in Bassetlaw.
-The number of new jobs to be delivered up to 2037 is expected to be 9,735.
-The Housing Requirement proposed in the Publication version of the Local Plan, 591 dwellings per annum from 2020 to 2037, is based on this number of jobs being delivered by 2037.
-This will be monitored over the plan period and reviewed within five years in accordance with national policy.

-40. Four alternative scenarios, or options, for the amount of employment development to be provided have been identified as follows, all of which are driven by the strategic employment allocation at Apleyhead Junction:

-- A lower employment figure for Apleyhead Junction of 9,735 jobs with all new homes to support this being delivered in Bassetlaw. - A higher employment figure for Apleyhead Junction of 11,236 jobs with all new homes to support this being delivered in Bassetlaw. - A lower employment figure for Apleyhead Junction of 9,735 jobs with the majority of new homes to support this being delivered in Bassetlaw and the remainder to be delivered in neighbouring authority areas.
+The number of new jobs to be delivered up to 2038 is expected to be 9,735.
+The Housing Requirement proposed in the Publication version of the Local Plan (August 2021) as updated by the Publication Version Addendum January 2022, 591 dwellings per annum from 2020 to 2038, is based on this number of jobs being delivered by 2038.
+This will be monitored over the plan period and reviewed within five years in accordance with national policy. - 40.
+Four alternative scenarios, or options, for the amount of employment development to be provided have been identified as follows, all of which are driven by the strategic employment allocation at Apleyhead Junction: - A lower employment figure for Apleyhead Junction of 9,735 jobs with all new homes to support this being delivered in Bassetlaw. - A higher employment figure for Apleyhead Junction of 11,236 jobs with all new homes to support this being delivered in Bassetlaw. - A lower employment figure for Apleyhead Junction of 9,735 jobs with the majority of new homes to support this